My Health Partner Logo

 Family history

 Some forms of hypercholesterolemia can be due to the overproduction of bad cholesterol by the liver, with a genetic predisposition.
-In many cases, though, high cholesterol stems from a combination of genetics and diet, for family members often share behaviors and lifestyles.2
+In many cases, though, high cholesterol stems from a combination of genetics and diet, as family members often share behaviors and lifestyles.2

 icon